sui-sensei/pump.fun/README.md

 # Overview

-A bot for sniping transactions in Pump.fun on the Solana blockchain using C# and the Solnet library.
+Bot for sniping tokens listed on Pump.fun in the Solana network using C# and the Solnet library.

 ## Features